Julia Korbut is a multidisciplinary designer and 3D artist.

-I help bring new products to market with design expertise, collaboration, and craft: from concept, strategy and brand identity to digital product design.
-Over the past ten years, I’ve created web and mobile experiences from consumer apps and lifestyle e-commerce to social games, AR face filters and custom emoji.
+I help bring new ideas to market with design expertise, collaboration, and craft: from concept, strategy and brand identity to digital product design.
+Over the past ten years, I’ve created web and mobile experiences from consumer apps and lifestyle e-commerce to social games, custom emoji and augmented reality.
 Nice to meet you.

 Making money less awkwardvenmo.com